Agent's Take: Five NFL teams that need to nail the 2017 NFL Draft

 The Indianapolis Colts should have a stranglehold on the AFC South, arguably the NFL's weakest division.
 Instead, the Colts missed the playoffs the last two seasons because former general manager Ryan Grigson squandered an opportunity to amass talent when quarterback Andrew Luck was at his cheapest on his rookie contract.
 The five-year, $122.97 million extension containing $87 million in guarantees that Luck received last offseason reset the NFL pay scale.

 After hitting a home run in 2012 with Luck's draft class, Grigson whiffed too many times in successive drafts.
-Most notably, he made one of the worst drafts in recent history by dealing his 2014 first-round pick to the Browns for running back Trent Richardson early in the 2013 season.
+Most notably, he made one of the worst trades in recent history by dealing his 2014 first-round pick to the Browns for running back Trent Richardson early in the 2013 season.

 Grigson didn't fare much better in free agency as he didn't find a true difference maker on the open market.
 Curiously, he took a short-term approach during free agency in 2015 opting for players past their prime who were in their 30s.
 The biggest contribution has come from running back Frank Gore , who topped the 1,000-yard rushing mark last season as a 33-year-old.

-New general manager Chris Ballard, who came from the Kansas City Chiefs , has used free agency to help shore up a defensive that ranked 30th in total defense, 27th against the pass and 25th against the run in 2016 with value signings instead of making a splash.
+New general manager Chris Ballard, who came from the Kansas City Chiefs , has used free agency to help shore up a defensive unit that ranked 30th in total defense, 27th against the pass and 25th against the run in 2016 with value signings instead of making a splash.
 Most notably defensive end/outside linebacker Jabaal Sheard and defensive tackle Johnathan Hankins came over from the Patriots and New York Giants respectively.

 There isn't anybody on the defense that is going to remind opponents of the potent pass rushing duo of Dwight Freeney and Robert Mathis from the Peyton Manning era.
 Since Ballard was a part of the Kansas City brain trust that found success recently with Marcus Peters and Tyreek Hill , who had character concerns, it would not be a surprise for him to target the talented but troubled Joe Mixon to replace Gore if he is available in the second round.